 |Competitive Registration Qualification/Information||AKC, FCI, CKC, ANKC, NZKC, KC (UK)|

-There are also a lot of speculations regarding the origin of this breed as well as their name as some say that it stemmed from the Gaelic word (beag) which means little.
-Others are also of the point of view that it has been derived from the French meaning of the sounds which hounds make when they hunt (be’geule).
+There are a lot of speculations regarding the origin of this breed as well as their name as some say that it stemmed from the Gaelic word (beag) which means little.
+Others are of the point of view that the name has been derived from the French meaning of the sounds which hounds make when they hunt (be’geule).

 The best part of these dogs was that while taking them on a hunting trail one did not need to follow on horseback but could keep up with them treading on foot.